abalhomaid/RumorDetectionRNN/README.md

 ## Libraries used

 1. gensim
-2. tflearn
-3. keras
+2. keras
-4. pickle
+3. pickle

 ## Algorithm

 ### Dataset pre-process (preprocessData.py)

 1. for each train file f in twitter_json,
-    1. put value of 'text' key in a list l, do this for all lines
+    1. put value of 'text' key in a list X_train, do this for all lines
-    2. tfidf = compute tf*idf with l as input
-    3. create tuple t (tfidf, ground_truth of f)
-2. pickle.dump all tuples
+    2. Tokenize X_train
+    3. Convert each text in X_train to sequences
+    4. pad X_train
+2. dump X_train and Y_train using pickle
 3. do step 1 and 2 for test every test file

 ### Training neural network

 1. load trainX, trainY, testX, testY using <code>loadTensorInput()</code> Each item is now a list of list
-2. pad trainX and testX so that each item has the same length (currently 100 because of machine capability but should be around 8000)
-3. categorize trainY and testY to two classes
+2. categorize trainY and testY to two classes
-4. build the neural net model using tflearn (LSTM RNN)
+3. build the neural net model using tflearn (LSTM RNN)
     1. activation='softmax'
     2. optimizer='adam'
     3. learning_rate=0.001
     4. loss='categorical_crossentropy'
+4. fit the model
+    1. n_epoch=20
-5. fit the model
+5. save the model
-    1. n_epoch=1, due to machine capability

 ## before running any file:

-1. make sure that the dataset folder is inside the project amd has name 'rumor'
+1. make sure that the dataset folder is inside the project and has name 'rumor'

 ![alt tag](images/sampleFileStructure.PNG)